-Sometimes dental conditions like tooth decay, gum disease, dental trauma, etc. can cause tooth loss.
+Sometimes dental conditions needs full teeth replacement due to tooth decay, gum disease, dental trauma, etc. can cause tooth loss.
 This could lead to the use of dentures, which are removable substitutes for missing teeth.

 Dentures are custom made in the dental laboratory.
 Your dentist will determine which denture is best for your case in particular.

 Full dentures offer full teeth replacement when all the teeth from the lower or upper jaw are missing, with a natural-looking prosthesis.
 There are 3 types of full dentures: